 I am looking forward to a great youth camp this weekend.
 We are taking a group of young adults into the mountains for an amazing time of worship, teaching, fun, and fellowship.
 Some of the folks have never camped out in tents, so it should be quite the adventure. =P

 During the weekend we are going to be talking about God has displayed His creativity within creation as well as how we are to response as stewards of the environment.
 As you all know, this is a theme that is close to my heart!(and I didn’t even pick the theme – our youth leader did!!!)

 God is amazing!
 Yesterday after work I met up with some friends from Seattle who were visiting the area.
 Originally we were going to hit the water and do some SCUBA diving as we used to dive together years ago before they moved.
+As a big scuba enthusiast, I was really looking forward to getting back in the water.
+If you haven’t done scuba before, I’d definitely recommend making sure you get some womens wetsuits and go diving at some point in your life.
+It’s such a great rush and this is why I was so excited to go diving with my friends again.
 Sadly, however, we had to call of the dive due to an eye infection… “(

 Yet we did get to have a wonderful chat in a local coffee shop, remembering old times and the years that have went by.
 In some ways the chat was even better than the proposed dive as we had a chance to hear each other’s hearts – not to mention the occasional SCUBA tale. 😛